-The NSS programme includes a governance group charged with programme oversight and benefit delivery, and a working group comprising 13 separate agencies representing the civil, military, recreational and commercial aviation sectors in New Zealand, and our global operators.
+The NSS programme includes a governance group charged with programme oversight and benefit delivery, and a working group comprising 14 separate agencies representing the civil, military, recreational and commercial aviation sectors in New Zealand, and our global operators.

-The current regulatory priorities under NSS are the introduction of new Civil Aviation Rules governing navigation using the global positioning system (GPS), and surveillance: tracking aircraft to ensure they are safely separated in controlled airspace.
-These proposals were approved for rule development by the Economic Growth and Infrastructure Committee in September 2016 and will be provided to you for signing in the fourth quarter of the 2016/17 year.
-These rule projects are listed on the Transport Rules Programme as Mandate Automatic Dependent Surveillance - Broadcast (ADS-B) under Flight Level 245, and Global Navigation Satellite Systems (GNSS) under Instrument Flight Rules (IFR).
+The current regulatory priorities under NSS are the development of a regulatory framework to support the increasing use of precision navigation using the global positioning system (GPS), and surveillance: tracking aircraft to ensure they are safety separated in controlled airspace.
+The first rule change, related to surveillance, was approved for rule development by the Economic Growth and Infrastructure Committee in September 2016 and we expect to be consulting on this proposal in June 2017.
+This rule project is listed on the Transport Rules Programme as Mandate Automatic Dependent Surveillance - Broadcast (ADS-B) above Flight Level 245.

-The Authority commissioned a cost:benefit analysis in 2014 and reviewed that analysis in 2015.
+The Authority commissioned a cost benefit analysis in 2014 and reviewed that analysis in 2015.
 The indications were for a net benefit of approximately \$2 billion, including \$178 million directly attributable to the programme.
-The Authority has commissioned a new cost:benefit analysis, focusing on performance metrics and benefit delivery, to be conducted by an independent analyst in early 2017.
+The Authority has commissioned a new cost benefit analysis, focusing on performance metrics and benefit delivery, to be conducted by an independent analyst and delivered in mid-2017.
 We anticipate that the earlier results will change as observed facts replace the assumptions used earlier in the programme.

 Stakeholder engagement is a priority for the NSS programme, particularly with the widely varied general aviation (non-commercial) sector.
+As the programme rolls out and requirements for new equipment and procedures emerge, you can anticipate a high degree of interest from general aviation operators.